-|Specialist space sessions||Face-to-face sessions, usually in small groups, that make use of specialist space, for example laboratory sessions|
+|Specialist space sessions||These are face-to-face sessions, usually in small groups, that make use of specialist space, for example laboratory sessions.|

-|Interactive large group teaching||Face-to-face interactive sessions, for example team-based learning or workshops, taught in groups of more than 30|
+|Interactive large group teaching||These are face-to-face interactive sessions, for example team based learning or workshops.
+These sessions will normally be taught in groups greater than 30.|

 |Online learning activities with tutor input||